Welcome to the Mahowald-Mead Prizes for Neuromorphic Engineering

 Individuals or groups are invited to submit a description of their work for consideration by the jury of world-leading figures in the field.

-The prize submission deadline is October 31 annually.
+The annual prize submission deadline is October 31.

-2021: Prize awarded to two teams of researchers: Prof. Edmund Lalor and team, Prof. Giacomo Valle and team
+2021: Prize awarded to two teams of researchers: Prof. Edmund Lalor and team, Prof. Silvestro Micera, and team

-2020: Prof. Shih-Chii Liu and team, University of Zurich and ETH Zurich
+2020: Prof. Shih-Chii Liu and team, University of Zurich and ETH Zurich, Lifetime Contribution to Neuromorphic Engineering to Prof. Karlheinz Meier.

 2018: No award